lter/Deims7-8-Migration/documentation/README.md

     `drush migrate:import deims_files`

 1. Migrate basic pages and other custom content types that only need taxonomy tagging (e.g., research highlights, protocols, etc.)
-	1. Create the desired content type in D8
+	1. Create the desired content type in D8.
+For ARC the D7 simple page content was migrated to basic page in D8.
+The D8 basic page content included the combined fields.
     	1. Navigate in your D8 website to /admin/structure/types
     	1. Add Content type
     	1. Add needed fields